09 December 2024

 and the holy one produced will be called God’s son.

-36 And look: Your relative Elizabeth has conceived a son in her old age.
+has conceived a son in her old age.

-This is actually her sixth month—and she was called sterile.
+This is actually her sixth month—

 37 No word of God is impossible.”

-38 Mary said, “Look: I’m the Lord’s slave.
+38Mary says, “Look: I’m the Lord’s slave.

 I hope it happens according to your word.”

-The angel left her.
+The angel leaves her.

 In Orthodox tradition, Mary was at the Nazareth well, so most Christian art depicts her there, with Gabriel either greeting her, or saying something profound as she looks downward in humility.
 Something pious, and posed—you know, like artist’s models will do.

 Northern Israel had been systematically conquered by Assyria in the 700s BC.
-The Assyrians moved a bunch of exiles into central Israel, who eventually became the Samaritans; northern Israel was slowly taken over by Israel’s northern neighbors, the Syrian Greeks.
-They populated a circle (Hebrew galíl) of pagan cities to the west of Lake Kinneret, which Herod 1 later gave its current name of Lake Tiberias.
+The Assyrians moved a bunch of exiles into central Israel, who eventually became the Samaritans.
+Northern Israel was slowly taken over by Israel’s northern neighbors, the Syrian Greeks.
+They populated a circle (Hebrew גָּלִיל֙/galíl) of pagan cities to the west of Lake Kinneret, which Herod the Worst later gave its current name of Lake Tiberias.
 The people of Jerusalem called these cities the Gentile Circle.
 In the KJV this becomes “Galilee of the Gentiles.”
-The lake also became known as the lake of the Galilee (KJV, Sea of Galilee).
+The lake also became known as the lake of the Galilee (KJV, “Sea of Galilee”).

 Briefly, about the “sixth month” date in verse 26: Some Christians assume this means the sixth month of the year, Elul, which falls during our late August and early September.
 Thus they figure Jesus was born nine months later, in Sivan (late May, early July) round Pentecost.
 Hey, how profound is that?—Jesus was born the same time of year the Law was given, so we can contrast its coming with his.
-But no; verse 36 identifies it as Elizabeth’s sixth month, not the year’s.
-If you’re hoping to nail down Jesus’s precise birthdate from the text, you’re not gonna.
-You’ll just have to settle for Christmas.

-Affianced to Joseph.
+Betrothed to Joseph.

 Suddenly and unexpectedly, the groom and his friends would march in procession to the bride’s house, get her and her friends, and take her to his house.
 Then they’d celebrate—and the party could last days.
 No ceremony.
 Didn’t need one; the groom had already signed the contract.
-The only difference was now the couple would live together, and have sex.
+The only difference was now the couple could live together, and have sex.

 Jews could marry as soon as they reached adulthood—in other words, at age 13.
 Mary was likely that age.
 So was Joseph, although since Jews didn’t care about age difference, he could’ve been anywhere between 13 and death.
 The idea Jesus’s mom and dad were teenagers still weirds people out nowadays.
 But it’s historical.